 1. Purchase Agreement

-As with any real estate deal, it all starts with getting a Purchase Agreement signed between both parties.
+As with any real estate deal, everything starts with both parties signing a Purchase Agreement.

 - The Sale Price

 - Escrow Arrangements (if any)

 Unlike a cash transaction (where the buyer and seller go their separate ways after closing), a seller-financed real estate deal creates an ongoing relationship between both parties.
 When the deal is closed, the buyer and seller will effectively become the “borrower” and “lender,” they will continue to work with each other for the remainder of the loan term.
 As such, both parties must agree on their respective commitments to the deal.